What are AIDS-related cancers?

 - Take your antiretroviral therapy correctly to keep your immune system strong.

 - Don’t smoke and stay away from secondhand smoke.
-This can lower your risk for lung cancer and some other cancers, too.

 - Know that the virus linked to Kaposi sarcoma is spread through saliva.
 Try to limit deep kissing and other contact with your partner’s saliva.